liberkee/openldapjs/performance_tests/results.md

 * The server ran on the client machine within a docker container based on [dinkel/openldap](https://github.com/dinkel/docker-openldap)
 * OS: Linux 4.14.13-1

-### Testresults for 100 iterations with each 100 function calls:
+### Test results for 100 iterations with each 100 function calls:
 ```plain
 Running ldapjs for 100 iterations and 100 entries:
 ## add ##